Gluten Free Breakfast Cookies Recipe

 I like cookies.
 I like cookies for breakfast.
 In fact I would probably eat breakfast everyday if I could just have cookies.
 Well, now I can!

-The basic ingredients of these breakfast cookies are gluten-free oats, smashed bananas, unsweetened applesauce, freeze dried fruit, and a touch of honey or maple syrup.
+The basic ingredients of these gluten free breakfast cookies are gluten-free oats, smashed bananas, unsweetened applesauce, freeze dried fruit, and a touch of honey or maple syrup.
 From there you can create any flavor combination you can dream of.

 I like to combine freeze dried raspberries and mango and throw in some roasted, salted pumpkin seeds.
 My husband likes the combination of freeze dried pineapple and coconut.
 The g-kids like freeze dried strawberries with slivered almonds and a small touch of chopped dark chocolate (of course!)